martinkearn/Content/Blogs/Integration testing Logic Apps.md

 Much like the run history, actions also have output files which contain a json representation of the output of the action.

-This code gets the detail of an action called "Response".
+This code gets the detail of an action called "Response"; this is what the Logic App sends back to the calling client, but this approach could be used to get the output of any action.
 This builds on the previous example for getting a run.
 This would replace the `return $run` line.

 ```powershell
 # We have a matching run.
 Get the output from the specified action